-Two Australian subspecies, B. s. macrorhyncha and B. s. stagnatilis, occur in both a grey and a rufous morph, while the normally grey nominate also occurs in a rare rufous-necked morph (confirmed for Peru and Bolivia; possibly also elsewhere).
+Two Australian subspecies, B. s. macrorhyncha and B. s. stagnatilis, occur in both a grey and a rufous morph, while the normally grey nominate B. s. striata also occurs in a rare rufous-necked morph (confirmed for Peru and Bolivia; possibly also elsewhere).

 Adults are generally distinctive.
 Rufous-necked morph of nominate race is paler, and has a greyer belly than the Green Heron (limited overlap between the two in coastal Venezuela, Trinidad & Tobago, coastal northern Colombia and eastern Panama).

-Possible hybrids between the Striated and the Green showing intermediate plumage have been recorded.
-Juvenile of Striated and Green Heron are virtually inseparable.
+Hybrids between Striated and Green Herons showing intermediate plumage have been recorded.
+Juveniles of Striated and Green Heron are virtually inseparable.

-Widespread in sub-Saharan Africa (except far south), warmer parts of Asia, coastal northern and eastern Australia, South America (except far south and the Andes), and islands in the Indian Ocean and Pacific Ocean.
-See Taxonomy for further information on range.
-Most races sedentary or with local dispersal only, but two Asian races, amurensis and actophilus, migrate south following breeding.
+Widespread in South America (except far south and the Andes), sub-Saharan Africa (except far south), warmer parts of Asia, coastal northern and eastern Australia, and islands in the Indian Ocean and Pacific Ocean.
+See Subspecies, below, for further information on range.
+Most subspecies are sedentary or with local dispersal only, but two Asian races, B. s. amurensis and B. s. actophilus, migrate south following breeding.

 Generally common and widespread.
-Some localized races are rarer, and it has been estimated that only around 100 individuals remain of the subspecies patruelis.
+Some localised subspecies are rarer, and it has been estimated that only around 100 individuals remain of the subspecies B. s. patruelis.

 The scientific name was recently corrected from Butorides striatus to Butorides striata.
-This species was previously placed in the genus Ardeola.
+This species was previously sometimes placed in the genus Ardeola.